jez/pandoc-markdown-css-theme/src/features/index.md

 You might also be interested in the [Kitchen Sink](../kitchen-sink/) page, which is more comprehensive in terms of exercising edge cases, but has almost zero explanation of what is going on.
+There is also a [Kitchen Sink Tufte](../tufte/) page which showcases one example of how to re-skin the theme using the existing customization features.

 # Document metadata